pietroppeter/nim-for-pythonistas/notes.md

 - I have content notes both in obsidian and github
 - [x] dump existing content and notes here

+- [ ] slide with embedded nim playground!
+  - [ ] also nice for a live demo!

 ### from obsidian

 slide 0: what is Nim?